-COMM - COMMUNICATIONCOMM 145 - MEDIA AND CULTURE (4)
+COMM 145 - MEDIA AND CULTURE (4)

-Introduction to the development and influence of media in communication globally.
+Introduction to the development and influence of media in communication globally and to principles of media literacy.
 Emphasis on understanding culture's practices, perspectives, and products and the social, economic, political, and psychological factors influencing media users.

-COMM 245 - Directed Media Production (1-2; 2)
+COMM 245 - DIRECTED MEDIA PRODUCTION (1-2; 2)